splunk-soar-connectors/threatconnect/README.md

 ## Playbook Backward Compatibility

 - In version 3.0.0 of the connector, the API endpoints were updated from V2 to V3.
-Additionally, three new parameters were added to the actions **'hunt ip', 'hunt file', 'hunt email', 'hunt domain',** and **'hunt url'**:
+Additionally, below three new parameters were added to the actions **'hunt ip', 'hunt file', 'hunt email', 'hunt domain',** and **'hunt url'**:

   - **attribute** - Retrieves Indicator attributes (default: **false**).
   - **tag** - Retrieves Indicator tags (default: **false**).